mah115/WEEDOX40_firmware_1.1.2/README.md

 # WEEDO X40 Community Firmware
 ![image](http://www.weedo.ltd/wp-content/uploads/2021/04/970x300-ABanner1.jpg)

-## Summary: Copied from Legodev/WEEDOX40firmware because could not control visibility of original repository.
+## Summary: Originally copied from Legodev/WEEDOX40firmware.
 This is the repository that contains the community version firmware for the WEEDO X40 3D Printer.
-This firmware cannot be updated with the TF card.
-To go back to the official firmware, load X40firmware_factory.bin
+This firmware cannot be updated with the TF card.  **To go back to the official firmware, load X40firmware_factory.bin**

 The framework of the firmware is based on the Marlin 2.0.x version.
 We fixed some bugs in the dual x carriage modules.